 where Th is the radiometric temperature of the hot pixel and Tc is the radiometric temperature of the cold pixel.
 Since the maximum ET of a crop with a high leaf area index may be higher than that of the reference grass, the ETo parameterized for the reference grass is multiplied by a correction factor, usually 1.2 (Senay et al, 2007).
 Similar to other energy balance methods, the temperatures at the hot and cold pixel are derived from the image, assuming that pixels where ET=0 and ET=1.2ETo exist in the image.

 While the original formulation of SSEB is easy to implement and produces estimates for regions with a uniform hydroclimate such as irrigated districts, an improvement was necessary to account for land surface temperature differences caused by spatial variation in elevation and albedo.
-An enhanced version of SSEB was introduced by Senay et al (2011) to adjust the radiometric temperature using a lapse rate correction before using it in Equation ( 22 ).
+An enhanced version of SSEB was introduced by Senay et al (2011) to adjust the radiometric temperature (TR?) using a lapse rate correction before using it in Equation ( 22 ).
 A similar lapse-rate adjustment is also performed in other temperature-based methods, including SEBAL and METRIC.
 A comparison between the enhanced SSEB and METRIC showed a strong relationship at elevations below 2000 m (R2 =0.91) compared to elevations lower than 2000 m (R2 = 0.52) in Central Idaho (Senay et al., 2011).
 The original SSEB model also calculates ETo using a fixed value for albedo (0.23).
 While incoming shortwave and net longwave radiation can vary by pixel under the original SSEB method, using the fixed albedo ignores the impact of spatial variability in albedo and ground heat flux on ET, which could result in overestimation of ET at pixels with high albedo, and overestimation of ET at pixels with high and positive ground heat flux.
 An improved version of SSEB (Senay et al., 2011) adjusts ETf by a factor that varies with NDVI, and ranges from 0.65 to 1.0 (Equation 6 in Senay et al. 2011).
-The adjustment is designed to account for generally higher albedo and greater ground heat flux for in pixels with low NDVI, though the relationship between the adjustment factor and NDVI may vary geographically and is not derivable from other measurements.
+The adjustment is designed to account for generally higher albedo and ground heat flux for pixels with low NDVI, though the relationship between the adjustment factor and NDVI may vary spatially? and is not derivable from other measurements.

 The original SSEB model required the selection of hot and cold pixels in the image, as in the SEBAL and METRIC models.
 This selection process generally inhibits operational application of such models over large areas and introduces problems along scene boundaries.
 The SSEBop ET algorithm is an operational parameterization of the Simplified Surface Energy Balance (SSEB) model (Senay et al., 2007), renamed SSEBop because of its operational capability (Senay et al., 2013) (Table 4).
 SSEBop proposes that the hot and cold temperatures can be determined separately for each pixel, rather than for each image.
 SSEBop is based on two main assumptions.
 The first assumption is that for each day of the year, the temperature difference (dT), between a hot-dry reference condition and cold-wet reference condition is unique for each pixel and day of the year.
 The dry-minus-wet temperature difference (dT) is calculated for each day and pixel by assuming G is zero for a dry surface (Rn=H, ET=0), and solving the equation (17) for the temperature difference (dT) for a dry pixel: